 On the back of the successful exploration activities in Kenya during 2012, the Company, together with its partners, ramped up its exploration program in Kenya and Ethiopia.
 Entering 2013, two Tullow-Africa Oil joint venture rigs were operating in Kenya and one joint venture rig was operating in Ethiopia.
+The Tullow-Africa Oil joint venture rig that was operating in Ethiopia completed operations in 2014 and has been released.
 Two additional Tullow-Africa Oil joint venture rigs (one of which is a testing and completion unit) were mobilized, the drilling unit commenced operations in November 2013 and the testing and completions unit commenced operations in February 2014.
-The Company, as operator, and its partner in Block 9 (Kenya) secured a sixth rig, which commenced drilling operations in September 2013.
-In addition, the Company and its partners in Block 7/8 (Ethiopia) mobilized a seventh rig for a one well commitment, which commenced drilling operations in October 2013.
-The Company will shortly release the rig operating block 7/8 (Ethiopia) and then expects to have six drilling rigs operating in the region through the rest of 2014.
-During 2013, the Company completed seven exploration wells and two multi-zone well tests across its blocks and exited the year with three wells drilling and one well under testing.
+The Company, as operator, and its partner in Block 9 (Kenya) secured a sixth rig, which commenced drilling operations in September 2013, completed drilling operations in Block 9 and has been released.
+In addition, the Company and its partners in Block 7/8 (Ethiopia) mobilized a seventh rig for a one well commitment, which completed drilling operations in 2014 and has been released.
+Entering 2015, four drilling rigs were active in Kenya focused on Tertiary Rift appraisal and exploration.
+Given the changing focus of the 2015 work program to appraisal and development